sensu/sensu-docs/content/sensu-core/1.2/installation/install-rabbitmq-on-ubuntu-debian.md

 To adjust this limit first check if you are booted with systemd by running.
 {{< highlight shell >}}
 systemctl is-system-running{{< /highlight >}}
-If it complains that the command is not found or the ouput is not "running", then please edit the configuration file found at `/etc/default/rabbitmq-server` by uncommenting the last line in the file, and adjusting the ulimit value to the recommendation corresponding to the
+If it complains that the command is not found or the output is not "running", then please edit the configuration file found at `/etc/default/rabbitmq-server` by uncommenting the last line in the file, and adjusting the ulimit value to the recommendation corresponding to the